vaezim/Helping-Hand/README.md

 [Lichess](https://lichess.org/) is an open-source online chess platform.
 This program signs in to your lichess account, picks a time control, and beats the opponent with the best engine moves.

 ## ⚠️ Disclaimer!
-Too much usage of this bot can get your acount banned!
+Excessive usage of this bot can get your acount banned!
 [Lichess Terms of Service](https://lichess.org/terms-of-service)

 ## 💿 Dependencies
 - [Selenium](https://www.selenium.dev/): Offers remote control of webdrivers for website testing and automation.
 This [link](https://selenium-python.readthedocs.io/) provides a great documentation on how to use selenium in Python.